After FINA Ruling, Do Other Sports Restrict Transgender Athletes?

-After FINA ruling, do other sports restrict transgender athletes? originally appeared on NBC Sports Chicago
+After FINA ruling, do other sports restrict transgender athletes? originally appeared on NBC Sports Washington

 The participation of transgender athletes in competitive sports continues to be a controversial issue, specifically the inclusion of transgender women and girls in women's sports.